Harry Potter and the Order of the Phoenix (video game): Development

-During development, certain characters from the film series visited the studio to have their faces rendered into the game; where the cast members included Rupert Grint and Evanna Lynch.
+During development, certain characters from the film series visited the studio to have their faces rendered into the game; where the cast members included Rupert Grint, Katie Leung and Evanna Lynch.

 Soundtrack

 The game's soundtrack was composed by James Hannigan and conducted by Allan Wilson.
 Hannigan wrote themes for the various characters and incorporated "Hedwig's Theme" by John Williams into the score.
 IGN has given the game's music a rating of 9.5 out of 10.
 A small number of tracks present in the Order of the Phoenix video game were also featured in The Philosopher's Stone, The Chamber of Secrets and The Prisoner of Azkaban video games, composed by Jeremy Soule.
-The Harry Potter and the Order of the Phoenix game soundtrack featuring James Hannigan's music was released on the E.A.R.S. label in 2007, with references to John Williams' Hedwig's Theme removed, to much critical acclaim from fans of film and game soundtracks.
+The Harry Potter and the Order of the Phoenix game soundtrack featuring James Hannigan's music was released on the E.A.R.S. label in 2007, with references to John Williams' "Hedwig's Theme" removed, to much critical acclaim from fans of film and game soundtracks.
 For reasons unknown, the soundtrack, along with Hannigan's later Harry Potter and the Half-Blood Prince soundtrack and the earlier game scores by Jeremy Soule, was withdrawn from sale in 2009.
 It has been speculated that market confusion involving multiple soundtracks with the same title may have led to the withdrawal, but others have speculated that reviews by various soundtrack critics describing Hannigan's work as superior to the score of the Harry Potter and the Order of the Phoenix film may have contributed to the decision.
 Hannigan's soundtracks for the last two games in the series were never officially released.

 In 2020, the soundtrack album was re-released under the title of EA Music Composer Series: James Hannigan, Vol. 2, and many of the references to the Harry Potter series are censored in the track titles.